UQ-RCC/ipp-docs/guide.md

 9. An email confirmation will arrive upon job completion

 ### Providing paramaters on your macro script
-1. Make sure that you follow standard script parameterization as given in ImageJ documentation on [Script Paramaters](https://imagej.net/scripting/parameters).
+1. Make sure to follow standard script parameterization as given in ImageJ documentation on [Script Paramaters](https://imagej.net/scripting/parameters).
-2. Parameter declarations begin with universal `#@parameter` notation.
+2. Parameter declaration begins with universal `#@parameter` notation.
 Follow the rules as given in the [Basic syntax](https://imagej.net/scripting/parameters#basic-syntax) section.
 3. Each script should include `two mandatory` parameters in order to provide input and output folders to the image files.
 Values for these two parameters are autopopulated.
     Please add the following two parameters to your script.
     - __#@ String input__